robmarkcole/HASS-data-detective/README.md

 db = HassDatabase("mysql://scott:tiger@localhost/test")
 ```

-Both invocations will use the DataParser class to load data from the database.
-This class performs the SQL queries and parses the returned data.
-The class holds the master pandas dataframe master_df.

-Both methods accept additional keyword arguments to influence how the class is initialized.
+Initialisation of `HassDatabase` accepts keyword arguments to influence how the class is initialised:

 | Argument | Description |
 | -------- | ----------- |
 | `fetch_entities` | Boolean to indicate if we should fetch the entities when constructing the database.
 If not, you will have to call `db.fetch_entities()` at a later stage before being able to use `self.entities` and `self.domains`.

-## Use the db data
+### Explore your data

 ```python
 db.domains